mckenzie-nicol/1800_202310_DTC11/README.md

-├── main.html               # main paging containing map and other core functionality ├── login.html               # page prompting user to login with account information, or create new profile └── README.md                # general info about the application
+├── main.html               # main paging containing map and other core functionality ├── login.html               # page prompting user to login with account information, or create new profile └── README.md                # general info about the application └── .firebaserc                # file for hosting on firestore └── firebase.json                # file for hosting on firestore └── firestore.indexes.json                # file for hosting on firestore └── firestore.rules                # file for hosting on firestore
+└── storage.rules                # file for hosting on firestore
+└── 404.rules                # error page for when requested file is not found

 It has the following subfolders and files: